benjamin-wright/auth-server/README.md

 # TODO

 - Support (require) TLS
-- Swap out verify component for JWT jwks implementation
+- Swap out verify component for JWT jwks implementation (switch ingress to Contour / other)
 - Allow the CSS and icon to be overriden at deploy-time
 - Add network policies to isolate the auth services from the rest of the cluster